Renewable energy in the United Kingdom: Wind

 Polling of public opinion consistently shows strong support for wind power in the UK, with nearly three-quarters of the population agreeing with its use, even among those living near onshore wind turbines.
 Wind power is expected to continue growing in the UK for the foreseeable future.
 Within the UK, wind power is the second largest source of renewable energy after biomass.
 As of 2018, Ørsted (formerly DONG Energy) is the UK's largest windfarm operator with stakes in planned or existing projects able to produce 5 GW of wind energy.

 2010 saw the completion of significant projects in the UK wind industry with the Gunfleet Sands, Robin Rigg and Thanet offshore wind farms coming on-stream.

+2024 was a record-breaking year for wind power in Great Britain.
+Nearly 83 terawatt-hours (TWh) of electricity was generated across Great Britain, a 4TWh increase from 2023's 79TWhs.

 Ocean power

 Due to the island location of the UK, the country has great potential for generating electricity from wave power and tidal power.

-To date, wave and tidal power have received very little money for development and consequently have not yet been exploited on a significant commercial basis due to doubts over their economic viability in the UK.
-The European Marine Energy Centre in Orkney operates a grid connected wave power scheme at Billia Croo outside Stromness and a grid connected tidal test site in a narrow channel between the Westray Firth and Stronsay Firth.
+To date, wave and tidal power have received little money for development and consequently have not yet been exploited on a significant commercial basis due to doubts over their economic viability in the UK.

+The European Marine Energy Centre in Orkney was established in 2003 to test tidal stream and wave energy devices.
+It operates a grid connected wave power scheme at Billia Croo outside Stromness and a grid connected tidal test site in the Fall of Warness between the Westray Firth and Stronsay Firth.
+In the south-west of England, the Wave Hub test centre was developed north of Cornwall in 2010, but only one device was tested there.
-Funding for the UK's first wave farm was announced by then Scottish Executive in February 2007.
-It will be the world's largest, with a capacity of 3MW generated by four Pelamis machines and a cost of over £4million.
-In the south of Scotland, investigations have taken place into a tidal power scheme involving the construction of a Solway Barage, possibly located south of Annan.

-A wave farm project to harness wave power, using the PB150 PowerBuoy has been completed by Ocean Power Technologies in Scotland and is under development off Cornwall at Wave Hub.
+Some of the world's first tidal stream arrays have been operating in Scotland since 2016, the Nova Innovation project in Bluemull Sound, Shetland, and the SAE Renewables MeyGen project in the Pentland Firth.
+Following the Contracts for Difference auctions in 2022, 2023, and 2024, there is now a pipeline to install 83 MW of tidal stream generation in Scotland and 38 MW in Wales at Morlais.